-1. Time spent in transportation between the participant's residence/location and the day habilitation site is not to be included in the total number of day habilitation service hours per day, except when the transportation is for the purpose of travel training.
+- 1. Time spent in transportation between the participant's residence/location and the day habilitation site is not to be included in the total number of day habilitation service hours per day, except when the transportation is for the purpose of travel training. - a.

-a.
 Travel training for the purpose of teaching the participant to use transportation services may be included in determining the total number of service hours provided per day.
-Travel training must be included in the participants plan of care.

-3. Day habilitation services cannot be billed for at the same time on the same day as:

-b. professional services, except when there are direct contacts needed in the development of a support plan;

-c. respite-out of home;

-d. adult day health care;
+Travel training must be included in the participants plan of care. - 2.
+Transportation-community access will not be used to transport ROW participants to any day habilitation services. - 3.
+Day habilitation services cannot be billed for at the same time on the same day as: - a. community living supports; - b. professional services, except when there are direct contacts needed in the development of a support plan; - c. respite-out of home; - d. adult day health care;

 - e. monitored in-home caregiving (MIHC);

 - f. prevocational services; or

 - g. supported employment.

-F. Provider Qualifications.
+- F. Provider Qualifications.
 Providers must be licensed by the Department of Health as a home and community-based services provider and meet the module requirements for adult day care in LAC 48:I.Chapter 50.